srijan-paul/srijan-paul.github.io/src/content/blog/water-shader.md

 Moreover, the water surface is moving, but the reflection is idle.
 Ideally, moving water should distort the image.

-## Disorting reflections using a shader
+## Reflection effect with displacement shaders

 Right now, our render loop is pretty straightforward: